archesproject/arches-dev-training/modules/pre-course-moduleC-knockout/precourse-module-knockout.md

 **Using multiple components**

-Representing the same data differently:
+Different components can be used to represent the same data differently:
 ```html
 <div data-bind='component: {
     name: "album-list-simple",